LSWR suburban lines: Eastward to the City of London

 After the extension to Waterloo Bridge in 1848, the company had a terminal reasonably close to the commercial areas of London.
 Yet as business travel increased over the years, its inconvenience to parts of the City of London became increasingly objectionable.
 However early efforts to get access to Cannon Street had seen short-lived success, where the South Eastern Railway defended its investment.

 The LSWR had more success with the London, Chatham and Dover Railway (LC&DR).
-By the London, Chatham and Dover Railway (Metropolitan Extensions) Act 1860 (23 & 24 Vict. c. clxxvii) and the London, Chatham and Dover Railway (Various Powers) Act 1861 (24 & 25 Vict. c. ccxxxix) the LC&DR was authorised to build a line from Herne Hill quite near Clapham to Ludgate Hill in the City, crossing the Thames at Blackfriars, and the short way to the LB&SCR and the West London Extension Railway and the LSWR.
+By the London, Chatham and Dover Railway (Metropolitan Extensions) Act 1860 (23 & 24 Vict. c. clxxvii) and the London, Chatham and Dover Railway (Various Powers) Act 1861 (24 & 25 Vict. c. ccxxxix) the LC&DR was authorised to build a line from Herne Hill quite near Clapham to Ludgate Hill in the City, crossing the Thames at Blackfriars, and the short way to the LB&SCR and the West London Extension Railway (WLER) and the LSWR.
 Further acts of Parliament, the London, Chatham and Dover Railway (City Undertaking) Act 1864 (27 & 28 Vict. c. ccxii) and the London, Chatham and Dover Railway (Various Powers) Act 1866 (29 & 30 Vict. c. cclxxxiii) ratified changes of plan, but the friendly relations culminated in an agreement between the LSWR and the LC&DR dated 5 January 1865.
 An arrangement for sharing ticket income was reached.

 The LC&DR had already opened its line from Victoria to Bromley, but it now opened its Ludgate Hill line striking north from Loughborough Junction, and a link to the LSWR at Clapham Junction.
 From 3 April 1866 LSWR trains ran from Kingston, Richmond and Hounslow, via Clapham Junction, Wandsworth Road and Loughborough Road to Ludgate Hill.